 Most women that become pregnant are well aware they need to eat right.
 They know they need to stop drinking alcohol, and they know they should probably stop smoking cigarettes.
 However, many women are not sure if marijuana during pregnancy is safe and whether their continued use is a risk to their baby or a benefit.
 The new mother grapevine is ripe with conflicting information on marijuana during pregnancy.
 This article will look at the actual documented studies on the various effects of marijuana on pregnancy in plain terms so new parents can make an informed decision.
 Any and all studies mentioned in this piece will be sourced.
-The effects of marijuana while breastfeeding will not be covered in this article, but can be read in this sister article on whether or not marijuana use while breastfeeding is safe.
+The effects of marijuana while breastfeeding will not be covered in this article, but can be read in this sister article on

 Marijuana during pregnancy’s effect on length of pregnancy and preterm birth:

 All studies on this subject found agree that heavy marijuana use during pregnancy does shorten gestational length by anywhere from 1 to 2 weeks possibly resulting in preterm birth.
 Light or occasional use was not shown to have the same effect.
 Some studies found this result only in women of Caucasian decent.
 Heavy marijuana use was also found to increase bleeding in the third trimester and the rate of placenta abruption as a cause of preterm labor in one study.